-To accurately assess the performance of MHCnuggets on a variety of MHC-peptide binding prediction tasks, we utilized six distinct benchmark sets (Table S1).
-The benchmarks were designed to evaluate binding prediction for MHC Class I alleles, MHC Class II alleles, well-characterized alleles with a trained model (allele-specific prediction) and rare alleles with limited or no experimental peptide binding data (pan-allele prediction) (Figure 2).
-To compare to the widely-used HLA ligand prediction tools from the NetMHC group (NetMHC3.0, NetMHC 4.0, NetMHCpan2.0, NetMHCpan 4.0) (21,22), which incorporate IEDB data and can be trained only by their developers, as well as the open source MHCflurry tools, we decided to employ multiple benchmarking strategies.
-The four strategies include: 1) an independent benchmark test set of peptides not included as training data for any of the methods; 2) a previously published paired training/testing benchmark; 3) a five-fold cross-validation benchmark; 4) leave-one-molecule-out (LOMO) benchmark.
+To accurately assess the performance of MHCnuggets on a variety of MHC-peptide binding prediction tasks, we utilized six distinct benchmark sets: MHC Class I alleles, MHC Class II alleles, common alleles with a trained model (allele-specific prediction) and rare alleles (pan-allele prediction) (Figure 2, Table S1).
+To compare to the widely-used HLA ligand prediction tools from the NetMHC group (NetMHC3.0, NetMHC 4.0, NetMHCpan2.0, NetMHCpan 4.0) (16,17), which can be trained only by their developers, as well as the open source MHCflurry tools, we employed multiple benchmarking strategies: 1) independent benchmark test set of peptides not included as training data for any of the methods; 2) a previously published paired training/testing benchmark; 3) five-fold cross-validation benchmark; 4) leave-one-molecule-out (LOMO) benchmark.

-We evaluated six MHC Class I predictors on independent binding affinity and HLAp datasets (11,12,30).
+We evaluated six MHC Class I predictors on independent binding affinity and HLAp datasets (7,8,24).
 First, we compared MHCnuggets to several Class I predictors that incorporate both binding affinity and HLAp data: MHCflurry 1.2.0, MHCflurry (train-MS), NetMHC 4.0, and NetMHCpan 4.0.
 Each method was benchmarked using an independent set of MHC-bound peptides identified by mass spectrometry across seven cell-lines for six MHC I alleles (Bassani-

 Sternberg 2017, Trolle 2016).
-For testing, HLAp hits were combined with random decoy peptides sampled from the human proteome (33) in a 1:999 hit-decoy ratio, totaling 26,317,000 peptides.
-Next, four MHC Class I predictors trained only on binding affinity data (MHCnuggets (noMS) and MHCflurry (noMS), NetMHC 3.0 and NetMHCpan 2.0) were evaluated with the Kim et al dataset (9), in which each predictor was trained with the BD2009 data and tested on BLIND data.
+For testing, HLAp hits were combined with random decoy peptides sampled from the human proteome in a 1:999 hit-decoy ratio, as described by Abelin et al. (27), totaling 23,971,000 peptides.
+Next, four MHC Class I predictors trained only on binding affinity data (MHCnuggets (noMS) and MHCflurry (noMS), NetMHC 3.0 and NetMHCpan 2.0) were evaluated with the Kim et al. dataset (5), in which each predictor was trained with the BD2009 data and tested on BLIND data.
 It was possible to compare NetMHC3.0 and NetMHCpan2.0 performance on Kim et al., because they have previously published predicted IC50s for all peptide-MHC pairs in BLIND.
 This allowed us to calculate their PPVn, area under the ROC curve (auROC), Kendall's tau, and Pearson's r correlations.

-Next, we compared MHCnuggets to the MHC Class II ligand prediction methods from the NetMHC group (41).
-Such comparison was only possible through their self-reported summary performance statistics.
+Next, we compared MHCnuggets' Class II ligand prediction performance with self-reported performance statistics of NetMHC group's MHC Class II methods (37).
 We used the Jensen et al. five-fold cross-validation benchmark to assess allele-specific MHC Class II prediction of MHCnuggets and NetMHCII 2.3, for 27 alleles.
 NetMHCII 2.3 reported the average auROC for five-fold cross-validation, and we report MHCnugget's positive predictive value for each of the 27 alleles as well as the average auROC, Pearson's r and Kendall-Tau correlations.

-The leave-one-molecule-out (LOMO) benchmarks are a type of cross-validation designed to estimate the performance of peptide binding prediction with respect to rare, poorly characterized MHC alleles, which lack binding affinity training data.
+The leave-one-molecule-out (LOMO) benchmarks are a type of cross-validation designed to estimate the performance of peptide binding prediction with respect to rare MHC alleles.
 Given training data for n MHC alleles, the data for a single allele is held out and networks are trained for the remaining n-1 alleles.
 Then for each peptide, predictions are generated by the remaining networks.
 We designed a LOMO benchmark to evaluate MHC Class I rare allele prediction, by selecting 20 alleles with 30 to 100 characterized peptides in IEDB.
 For Class II rare allele prediction, we used the Jensen et al. LOMO benchmark.
 We were unable to assess rare allele prediction for NetMHC Class I methods, as no published results were available.
 For the NetMHC Class II methods, we compared MHCnuggets to their self-reported auROCs.